aerogear/proposals/sync/ui.md

 ### Resolver Mappings

-TODO: Screen for resolver mappings list missing?
-TODO: Why do we need response mappings?
-Doesn't GraphQl let us define how the response exactly looks like?

 This section lets the user define queries for data sources and map them to resolvers.

-### Resolver mappings

-This view allows the user to create and manage request and response mapping templates.
-Those templates are always connected to a data source.
-Request templates are queries (e.g. SQL queries) that retrieve data.
-Response queries can be used to transform the retrieved data (e.g. string to JSON).

 ### Resolver editor

 A Pop-up shown when the user clicks on `Add Resolver` in the `Data Schema` screen.
 It is used to combine a data source with queries to retrieve the data and transform the result.
-The queries are selected from pre-filled dropdowns.
-For example, there could be a resolver for the `User` type that combines the `Postgres` data source with a query `select {{userId}} from users;`.
+For example, there could be a resolver for the `getUser` query that combines the `Postgres` data source with a query `select {{userId}} from users;`.
-The view should have a dropdown to select the data source and to other dropdowns to select:
+The view should have a dropdown to select the data source and two fields to edit the:

-. the request mapping template.
-Select a query to retrieve data.
-The source of the query will be shown below.
+. `request mapping`: a query to retrieve data.

-. the response mapping template.
-Select a transformation to convert the retrieved data back into a form that the user is interested in.
+. `response mapping`: allows to transform the retrieved data into any form the users needs.

+There are a couple of use cases where the response mappings are useful:

+* being able to map a potentially complex response into a simpler schema

+* adding authorisation to filter out items from the response based on the user context

 ### Schema Playground

-TODO: probably best to use graphiql and wrap it inside react.

 A screen where the user can run queries and inspect the results.
 We should use the default link:https://github.com/graphql/graphiql[Graphiql] view if possible.
+Another option would be [Prism](https://github.com/prismagraphql/graphql-playground).
+This would be worth an investigation.